INTRODUCTION

 DEMAND FOR INDIAN INDIGO

-The indigo plant mainly grew in the tropics By the thirteenth century, Indian indigo was in use by cloth manufacturers in Italy, France and Britain to dye clothes.
+The indigo plant mainly grew in the tropics By the thirteenth century, Indian indigo was in use by cloth manufacturers in Italy, France, and Britain to dye clothes.

-But very small amount of Indian indigo was able to go to the European market, due to its high demand and less supply making it expensiveFinding no alternative, the Europeans depended on another plant called woad which was used in place of indigo to dye cloth, to make violet and blue dyes Woad was more easily available in Europe and was grown in northern Italy, southern France and parts of Germany and Britain, The producers of woad got worried and forced their government to ban the import of indigo in their country.
+But a very small amount of Indian indigo was able to go to the European market, due to its high demand and less supply making it expensive no alternative, the Europeans depended on another plant called woad which was used in place of indigo to dye cloth, to make violet and blue dyes Woad was more easily available in Europe and was grown in northern Italy, southern France and parts of Germany and Britain, The producers of woad got worried and forced their government to ban the import of indigo in their country.

 But cloth dyers gave preference to indigo as a dye due to its rich blue colour whereas the dye from woad was pale and dull.
-By 17th century, European producers forced their governments, to remove the ban on indigo import The French started cultivation of indigo in St. Domingue in the Caribbean Islands, the Portuguese in Brazil, the English in Jamaica and the Spanish in Venezuela.
+By the 17th century, European producers forced their governments, to remove the ban on indigo import The French started cultivation of indigo in St. Domingue in the Caribbean Islands, the Portuguese in Brazil, the English in Jamaica, and the Spanish in Venezuela.

 Towards the end of the eighteenth century, the demand for Indian indigo grew.
 Britain also began its cotton industry and needed dye for its cloth.
 The demand for indigo increased, but its supply from the West Indies and America reduced.
 Between 1783 and 1789, the production of indigo in the world fell dramatically by half.
 Cloth dyers in Britain now looked for new sources of indigo supply and the option was India.